FAQ: Potential Issues

-Please provide the emails along with the SMTP Bounce message to firstname.lastname@example.org and we will investigate any issues related with cleaning.
+Please provide the emails along with the SMTP Bounce message to firstname.lastname@example.org we will investigate any issues related with cleaning.

 If you review your own SMTP Bounce Logs and determine it's not from the emails being invalid, we put together a guide to help you troubleshoot and configure your email for sending: The complete guide to improve deliverability.

-Sorry, we couldn't find <file name> on windows
+Sorry, we couldn't find

 In windows, your file name and path combined can only be 260 characters long.
 When you access the zip file and then access the file name inside the zip file.
 It can sometimes go over 260 characters if you uploaded a file with a very long name.There are a few things you can try to fix the issue: